A “Learning By Doing” Dog Trainer School

 CATCH’s Professional Dog Trainer Course is much more than your typical correspondence course.
 Our dog trainer school is built on the idea of “learning by doing,” which makes your learning experience more effective, memorable, and fun.

 Aristotle wrote that we “learn best by doing.”

 Confucius said, “I hear and I forget.
 I see and I remember.
 I DO and I understand.”

-These words of wisdom explain why the CATCH curriculum is not based on reading materials alone, but instead includes tons of hands-on activities and videos.
-You will train dogs, study their live interactions, be actively engaged with your Mentor Trainer, join in “trainer talks”, and teach practice clients.
+These words of wisdom explain why the CATCH curriculum is not based on reading materials alone, but instead includes extensive hands-on activities and videos.
+You will train dogs, study their live interactions, be actively engaged with your mentor trainer, join in “trainer talks”, and teach practice clients.

 Research Shows that Learning By Doing is Effective

 - Learning by doing is more fun for students and teachers.
 The element of enjoyment motivates further learning.2